KennethThePro/Social_Ads_Analysis/README.md

 We use Python to conduct some visual data analaysis to predict the sales generated

+## The dependent variable is:
+1. sales

-The independent variables in the dataset are:
+##The independent variables in the dataset are:
 1. segment: segment/market ID
 2. google, facebook, instagram: amount spent on respective platform ($ '000)
 3. sales: units ('000) of product